-The provisions for notice of redemption for the Second Series Bonds are further described in the forepart of this Official Statement under "DESCRIPTION OF THE SECOND SERIES BONDS -- Redemption of Second Series Bonds."
+The provisions for notice of redemption for the Series of 2020 Bonds are further described in the forepart of this Official Statement under "DESCRIPTION OF THE SERIES OF 2020 BONDS -- Redemption of Series of 2020 Bonds."

 On or before the date fixed for redemption, subject to the provisions described above, moneys shall be deposited with the Trustee to pay the principal of, redemption premium, if any, and interest accrued to the redemption date on the Bonds called for redemption.
 Upon the deposit of such moneys, unless the Commission has given notice of has given notice of rescission as described herein, the Bonds shall cease to bear interest on the redemption date and shall no longer be entitled to the benefits of the Senior Indenture (other than for payment and transfer and exchange) and shall no longer be considered Outstanding.